oracle-livelabs/spatial-graph/spatial-studio/slr-load-data/slr-load-data.md

 * This lab requires access to Spatial Studio and Oracle Database.
 * No previous experience with Oracle Spatial is required.
-* Before you get started ...

 ## Task 1: Load data

 You begin by loading projected flood regions, parcels, schools and facilities from common formats.

- **Please note the following important information about the data used in this workshop:**

- * **Projected flood regions** are simplified from models published at [https://data.boston.gov/group/geospatial?q=sea+level+rise+flood](https://data.boston.gov/group/geospatial?q=sea+level+rise+flood).
-Since they have been simplified from their published form, they are not meant to depict the precise extents of the published models.
- * **Parcels** are a subset of data published at [https://bostonopendata-boston.opendata.arcgis.com/datasets/boston-parcels-2016](https://bostonopendata-boston.opendata.arcgis.com/datasets/boston-parcels-2016).
-Only residential parcels in the vicinity of the projected flood regions are included.
- *

 1. Download the zip file containing the data to a convenient location: <a href="xxx">  xxx.zip  </a> .
 Unzip the file and observe the files for upload along with a README file with data source info.